juanarancibia/cordova-open-native-settings/README.md

 # Information
 Plugin for Cordova 7 based on [cordova-open-native-settings](https://github.com/guyromb/cordova-open-native-settings).
 Modified the android source code and only can open wifi settings.
-In order to open other native settings in android just add a new condition like this one:
+In order to open other native settings in android just add in this [file](./src/android/NativeSettings.java) a new condition like
 ```java
     if (action.equals("wifi")) {
         	intent = new Intent(android.provider.Settings.ACTION_WIFI_SETTINGS);
         }
 ```
-You can get the android settings in [Android DOCS](https://developer.android.com/reference/android/provider/Settings)
+You can get android settings docs in [Android Docs](https://developer.android.com/reference/android/provider/Settings)

 ## Adding/Removing the Plugin
 It will be saved to the config.xml file